 What is the cut-off assertion?

-Despite its narrow scope, a cut-off error has a wide impact.
 Every cut-off misstatement affects two periods simultaneously: if revenue is recorded one day too early, the current period is overstated and the next period is understated by the same amount.
-This dual-period effect means that cut-off errors, unlike accuracy or classification errors, always self-correct in the following period — but the current period's financial statements are still materially misstated.
+This dual-period effect means that cut-off errors always self-correct in the following period, but the current period's FS are still materially misstated.

-ISA 240.A50 specifically flags improper revenue recognition near the period end as a fraud indicator.
+ISA 240 .A50 specifically flags improper revenue recognition near the period end as a fraud indicator.
 Management under pressure to meet targets has a clear incentive to pull revenue forward or push expenses back across the reporting date.
-The evidence that resolves cut-off is almost always date-based: delivery dates, shipping dates, acceptance certificates, and goods-received notes rather than amounts or descriptions.
+The evidence that resolves cut-off is almost always date-based: delivery dates, acceptance certificates, goods-received notes, and shipping logs rather than amounts or descriptions.

 Key Points

-• Tests the right period, not the right amount.
-Cut-off accepts that the transaction is real and correctly valued — it only asks whether it belongs in this period or the next.
+- Cut-off accepts that the transaction is real and correctly valued.
+It only asks whether the transaction belongs in this period or the next.

-• Revenue cut-off is the highest risk area.
-ISA 240.A50 identifies period-end revenue recognition as a specific fraud indicator that auditors must address.
+- ISA 240 .A50 identifies period-end revenue recognition as a specific fraud indicator that auditors must address, making revenue cut-off the highest risk area.

-• Testing focuses on the last and first two weeks.
-The standard window covers the final days of the current period and the opening days of the subsequent period.
+- The standard testing window covers the final two weeks of the current period and the opening two weeks of the subsequent period.

-• Errors always misstate two periods.
-A cut-off error overstates one period and understates the adjacent one by the same amount.
+- A cut-off error overstates one period and understates the adjacent one by the same amount, so a single error always misstates two sets of FS.

 Why it matters in practice

-The AFM has found that audit teams commonly test revenue cut-off using invoice dates rather than delivery dates.
-Under IFRS 15.38, revenue is recognised when control transfers to the customer — which is typically the delivery date, not the invoice date.
+The AFM has found that audit teams frequently test revenue cut-off using invoice dates rather than delivery dates.
+Under IFRS 15.38 , revenue is recognised when control transfers to the customer (typically the delivery date, not the invoice date).
 An entity that invoices on 30 December for goods shipped on 3 January has recorded revenue in the wrong period, but teams relying on invoice dates will not detect this.
+In our experience, this is where ticking and bashing invoice listings gives a false sense of comfort.
 Effective cut-off testing requires the auditor to identify the date on which the performance obligation was satisfied and compare that to the recording date.

 Purchase cut-off on accruals is another area teams routinely skip.
 If goods were received before the reporting date but the invoice arrives in January, a purchase accrual should exist at year end.
 Teams that test only recorded transactions miss the completeness dimension of purchase cut-off entirely.
-The auditor needs to examine goods-received notes and delivery records around the period end and verify that corresponding accruals exist for items not yet invoiced.
+The frustrating part is that the evidence usually exists (goods-received notes, delivery records) but nobody thinks to pull it unless cut-off is explicitly scoped into the test.
+The auditor needs to examine those records around the period end and verify that corresponding accruals exist for items not yet invoiced.

 Key standard references

-• ISA 315.A190(a)(iv): Cut-off assertion for classes of transactions — transactions and events recorded in the correct accounting period.
+- ISA 315 .A190(a)(iv) defines the cut-off assertion for classes of transactions, requiring that transactions and events are recorded in the correct accounting period.

-• ISA 240.A50: Improper revenue recognition near the period end as a fraud risk indicator.
+- ISA 240 .A50 identifies improper revenue recognition near the period end as a fraud risk indicator.

-• IFRS 15.38: Revenue recognised when (or as) the entity satisfies a performance obligation by transferring control.
+- IFRS 15.38 requires revenue to be recognised when (or as) the entity satisfies a performance obligation by transferring control.

 Related terms